crispim1411/CoverSpin/README.md

 The app has an option to intercept **Double Clicks** on the physical volume buttons to control rotation without needing to open the app again.

 > *Note: Single clicks still adjust the volume normally.
-But this disables camera shutter by volume key, the torch functionality on the cover screen and increasing/decreasing the volume by holding the volume keys*
+But this disables camera shutter by volume key, the torch functionality on the cover screen and increasing/decreasing the volume by holding the volume keys.*

 - **Shortcuts:** Toggle rotation on/off using physical volume buttons.
 - **Intelligent State:** Automatically pauses rotation when the screen is locked (to prevent Lockscreen bugs) and restores your preference upon unlocking.